 NEW SEXUAL HARASSMENT TRAINING REQUIREMENTS

-By Rebecca L. Gombos, Esq.
+By: Rebecca L. Gombos, Esq. and

 Employers with 50 or more employees should continue to comply with the current requirement to provide supervisory training and ensure that they provide the one-hour training to all nonsupervisory employees by January 1, 2020 and every two years thereafter.